About Simmons and Simmons

 If you are shortlisted you'll be sent two more tests and participate in a video interview.

-Talent Q Verbal Reasoning Test
+Simmons and Simmons Talent Q Verbal Reasoning Test

 The talent Q verbal reasoning test will test your abilities to comprehend text and information.
 You'll then be asked multiple-choice questions typically with the answers true, false, or cannot say.
 It's important to read the text thoroughly and not make assumptions.